lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/README.md

 ### Testing your code

-Whenever you add migrations to your app (e.g. after a `rails g model ...`), don't forget to also run these migrations **on the test database** we use in our specs:
+Whenever you add migrations to your app (e.g. after a `rails g model ...`), don't forget to also run the migrations **on the test database** we use in our specs:

 ```bash
 $ bin/rake db:migrate RAILS_ENV=test  # If you added a migration